 BeerSelfie: I hear you there, man – life seems to hit fast forward at a certain point, and it’s great to be able to kick back and reminisce.
 Last, but not least – what’s in your glass today?

 Derek Gallanosa: Coffee.
-It’s 7am and I’m brewing.
-But later I be indulging in some of the new beers we have carbonating right now.
+It’s 7:00 AM and I’m brewing.
+But later I will be indulging in some of the new beers we have carbonating right now.
 Uppers and downers all day!